Fresh Fall Food in the Four Corners

 Carver Brewing Company’s Fall Brews

 Covering the bases, Carver’s fall beer line-up will have you aching for cold weather and saying a quick goodbye to summer.
 Ranging from German malts to classic American hops, you won’t want to miss out.
 The Munich Dunkel is their prize-winning amber lager, rich and full with Munich Malt, and making you ready to cozy up with the autumn temperatures.
-With a full seasonal menu, Carver’s is making the transition from warm, blue skies to crisp air and colorful trees the easiest transition yet.
+With a fall seasonal menu, Carver’s is making the switch from warm, blue skies to crisp air and colorful trees the easiest transition yet.

 Keeping with the fresh and local pattern, Seasons, located in the heart of Downtown Durango, sources local produce to craft seasonal dishes.
 Did you catch that from their name?
 Look no further than their restaurant for a lovely fall dinner paired with a wine from their extensive and internationally recognized menu.
 They bring the smoky, wood-burned, and warm flavors out of their farm-to-table food to prepare you a locally grown and grilled dish, every time.
 Roast chicken, grilled bone-in ribeye, grilled double-cut pork chops, green chile cheddar sweet potatoes, and more.
-Keep an eye out for their new fall menu around the 3rd week of September.
+Keep an eye out for their new fall menu around the end of September.

 Local Farmers Markets in La Plata County